It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - The Grim Adventures of Billy & Mandy: in the episode "Chaos Theory" Irwin and Billy do this to try and seduce Eris, she sees through their disguise however and turns Billy into multiple tiny versions of himself that run back into the coat.

-- Chowder: in the episode "The Broken Part" the guy who brought a machine part Chowder was trying to get money to buy was really a gnome standing on top of an ogre.
+- Chowder: in the episode "The Broken Part", the guy who brought a machine part Chowder was trying to get money to buy was really a gnome standing on top of an ogre.

 - On Gravity Falls, Norman turns out to be five gnomes pulling this trick.
+A later episode reveals in a Freeze-Frame Bonus that Thomas Jefferson was actually two kids standing on top of each other.

 - The Hub's Littlest Pet Shop series: